timjzee/frankenstein-v2/README.md

 - ~~add support for delspans that are initiated within other delspans~~
 - processLine should probably refactored so it differentiates between different levels of tags, but then we need a solution for tail text
 - Do we want to correct shortcomings/mistakes of tei annotations or do we just follow the SGA reading text?
-  - E.g. *their experience & to feelings one another* in 57-0019
   - using metamarks rather than anchors to reference displacements from another zone e.g. ~~56-0011 and 57-0103 '56-0012', '56-0025', '56-0031', '56-0039', '56-0045', '56-0048', '56-0058', '56-0059', '56-0060', '56-0063', '56-0069', '56-0071', '56-0071', '56-0076', '56-0077', '56-0079', '56-0082', '56-0083', '56-0087', '56-0088', '56-0093', '56-0099', '56-0111', '56-0112', '56-0113', '56-0115', '57-0005', '57-0010', '57-0012', '57-0021', '57-0022', '57-0037', '57-0037', '57-0038', '57-0040', '57-0041', '57-0041', '57-0042', '57-0049', '57-0059', '57-0074', '57-0098', '57-0159', '57-0161', '57-0169', '57-0183', '57-0183'~~